eosio-eps/EEPs/EEPS/eep-7.md

 #### Payload

-All data beyond the first 8 bits forms the representation of the SigningRequest.
+All data beyond the first 8 bits forms the representation of the Signing Request payload.
 This structure is as follows:

   param            | description
  ------------------|-------------
-  `abiProvider`    | A method to provide raw ABI data (when needed) `data`           | The signing request data (see below) `data.callback`  | A templatable URL a POST request should be triggered to after the transaction is broadcast/signed `data.chain_id`  | 32-byte id of target chain or 1-byte alias ([Chain Aliases](#chain-aliases)) `data.flags`     | Various flags for how to process this transaction `data.info`      | Optional metadata to pass along with the request `data.req`       | The action, list of actions, or full transaction that should be signed `signature`      | An array containing existing signatures if any were provided `textEncoder`    | The text encoder used for processing `textDecoder`    | The text decoder used for processing `version`        | The protocol version of this signing request
+  `callback`  | A templatable URL a POST request should be triggered to after the transaction is broadcast/signed `chain_id`  | 32-byte id of target chain or 1-byte alias ([Chain Aliases](#chain-aliases)) `flags`     | Various flags for how to process this transaction `info`      | Optional metadata to pass along with the request `req`       | The transaction(s) being requested

 Many of these fields are further outlined below.
 An extended schema of this payload can be found in the Appendix as both an [EOSIO C++ struct](#signing-request-represented-as-a-eosio-c-struct) and an [ABI of ESR](#signing-request-represented-as-an-eosio-abi).

 ---

-##### `data.req`
+##### `req`

-The actual EOSIO transaction(s) involved in a signing request exist within the `data.req` parameter.
+The actual EOSIO transaction(s) involved in a signing request exist within the `req` parameter.
 This data consists of an array where the first value is the `type` of request and the second value is the `data`.

 The `type` of data can be one of the following: